How to Obtain a Divorce After a Decree of Legal Separation Has Been Issued in Arizona

 Cost of Converting a Legal Separation into a Divorce

 Converting a legal separation into a divorce will almost always be more costly than simply filing for divorce instead of a legal separation.
-However, there are many reasons people choose a legal separation over a divorce; cost savings simply is not one of those reasons.
+However, there are many reasons people choose legal separation over a divorce; cost savings simply is not one of those reasons.

 You should also be aware that you are not divorced simply because you obtained a legal separation from your spouse.
 So, if you wish to remarry in the future, you are going to have to put those wedding plans on hold until you can complete your divorce.

-You should speak to an experienced divorce attorney regarding your options and the legal benefits and disadvantages of a legal separation in Arizona.
+You should speak to an experienced divorce attorney regarding your options and the legal benefits and disadvantages of legal separation in Arizona.
 Our Arizona legal separation and divorce attorneys can explain everything you need to know about legal separation and divorce to enable you to make the right decision in your Arizona family law case.

 Chris Hildebrand wrote this article about how to get a divorce after a legal separation in Arizona to ensure everyone has access to information about divorce and legal separation laws in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a legal separation or a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.